Skip to main content

 What is a Click Track?

 The Tracks from a song are exported directly from the original song itself, which locks those tracks into a specific time.
 Similar to a metronome, a Click Track is an audio track audible to only the band that helps keep everyone playing in time with the Tracks.
-The Click Track that accompanies a song's Tracks is created to be perfectly in sync with the tempo of the song (including tempo changes).
+The Click Track that accompanies a song's tracks is created to be perfectly in sync with the tempo of the song (including tempo changes).

 For bands and musicians who have never played alongside a Click Track, getting used to the sound of a metronome can take some time.
 We encourage practicing with a Click Track before introducing Tracks.
-This will help your worship team acclimate to playing in time and with in-ear monitors before introducing
+This will help your worship team acclimate to playing in time and with in-ear monitors before introducing Tracks and a guide track.

-What is a Guide Cue?
+What is a Guide Cue Track?

 The Tracks of a song are built to follow the song's exact arrangement and song sections (verse, chorus, etc.).
 While a band can memorize and learn the arrangement of a song by memory, the Guide is a vocal cue that informs the band which song section is coming up, 1 measure before each section.
 Whether playing the song's original arrangement or creating a custom arrangement in Playback, the Guide Cue will make sure your band is always aware of what section is ahead, so they can focus more on the moment and less on the song structure.